 10. Less is Definitely More in a Small Space

-When decorating your smaller home, you want to remember that as festive as you want your home to be, you still have to live and function in it with the decorations.
+When decorating a small home for Christmas, you want to remember that as festive as you want your home to be, you still have to live and function in it with the decorations.